f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--no-config` (_bool_, default: `false`)

-Do not read any configuration file and consider only the command line options.
+Do not read any configuration file and consider only the command-line options.

 ### `--no-render` (_bool_, default: `false`)